redwin21/n-body-problem/README.md

 The high computing power needed comes form the fact that the problem is inherently chaotic.
 This means that minor issues with roundoff error can propogate as the simulation progresses and completely change the results.
 Therefore, high precision is required, which means very small time steps and a lot of computing power.

 Machine learning uses pattern recognition to capture a relationship with data, and the laws of motion are well defined relationships.
 The idea behind this project is to train a machine learning model on the data from simulations, with the "predictor" being the current state of position and velocity, and the "target" being some future state after some number of time steps.
-This application could be used to greatly speed up or reduce computing time for generating models of n-body systems, improving scientific discoveries and experiments.

-One of the disadvantages of approaching this with machine learning is the chaotic nature.
+Since a trained machine learning model makes predictions quickly, this application could be used to greatly speed up or reduce computing time for generating models of n-body systems, improving scientific discoveries and experiments.
+One of the disadvantages of approaching this with machine learning is the chaotic nature, however.
 The machine learning predictions have to be very precise to match the simulated model over time.
-For this reason, the machine learning predictions were never compounded, meaning no prediction was made from a prior prediction, but was instead made from a prior simulated state.

 ---